 After dinner a red glow spreads across the street.
 It’s sunset time.
 Let’s walk to the inlet (5 blocks) and watch the sun drop over the marsh.
 No one says a word.
 It's like your at Quaker Meeting.
 You walk by the car on the way back and wonder when you will drive it next.

 After sunset, it’s time to wind down.
 The kids watch the TV in the living room while you take an outdoor shower.
 The stars are so close you think you could touch them.
 In the morning you again get on your bike and ride to town.
 Coffee time.!
-Go to the Lewes Bake Shoppe and have a pastry.
+Go to the Lewes Bake Shoppe and have a pastry. sit in the shade across the street.
 Why is everyone smiling?
 Too crowded?
-Try Nectar.
+Try Nectar or Olive and Oats.

 Second full day at the beach.
 Your husband has downed four bottles of Angry Orchard cider and is passing enough gas to impact global warming.
 A downwind 'cone of death' has claimed 100 black flies and one ghost crab.
 You've been reading the same 4 pages of Cosmo all day and your dog is now firing his synapses faster than you are.
 Your daughter walks up.
 'What's for dinner' she asks.
 It's 6:30 and she's only eaten two pop tarts and a shiner (on a dare from the boy down the beach) the whole day.

-You drag your beach chair above the high tide line and head to Lloyds.
+You drag your beach chair just above the high tide line and head to Lloyds.
 You get the chicken and select the corn that is still warm from the sun.
-The aisles are cramped and the displays are lousy but you know in your heart… the Food Lion is for wimps!
+The aisles are cramped and the displays are lousy but you know in your heart… the Weis Market is for wimps!

 After three sunny beach days, the kids have collected 58 conch shells, 17 pieces of pottery and 4 new friends.
 You’ve discovered the seine nets in the shed and the kids are now feeding shiners to the seagulls.
 Thank god heaven is run by birds and not fish!
 You need a break!
 Good news, rain is in the forecast.
 You finally need that car, but only to drive to town.
 You’re in Lewes mode and there’s no way you are driving on route 1.
 You park by the church and catch the bus to Rehoboth.
 Only $2 round trip!
 You do some shopping, go to the outlets, but the crowds are too much.
 It’s back to Lewes for dinner.
 Let’s eat out.
 There are lots of options… Irish Eyes with great tables by the canal, Agave with margaritas that cannot be beat, Half Full with pizza and wine, Striper Bites with fish and more.